gabekiriakos/Cosmos/README.md

 A custom service (i3lock.service) was created as a sleep hook.
 The user name <b>must be modified</b>.
 Place in `/etc/systemd/system/` and enable using `systemctl enable i3lock.service`.

-`i3status.conf` needs to be placed in `/etc/` in order for py3status to work after it is installed.
+The custom `i3status.conf` needs to be placed in `/etc/` in order for py3status to work after it is installed.

 A custom module (`playerctl.py`) for py3status was used.
 Place in `~/.config/py3status/modules/`.